 When powered on the control panel display briefly shows a four digit number.
 This number indicates the number of times power has been applied to the bath.
 Also briefly displayed is data which indicates the controller hardware configuration.
 This data is used in some circumstances for diagnostic purposes.

-7.4 Heater
+7.5 Heater/Cooling

-The power to the bath heater is precisely controlled by the temperature controller to maintain a constant bath temperature.
-Power is controlled by periodically switching the heater on for a certain amount of time using a solid-state relay.
+The power to the bath is controlled by the temperature controller to maintain a constant bath temperature.
+The heating and cooling is controlled by thermal electric devices (TED).